emacs-elements/public_elements/README.md

-This repo contains my public files for my channel Emacs Elements:
+This repo contains the public files for my channel Emacs Elements:

 https://www.youtube.com/channel/UCEqYjPJdmEcUVfHmQwJVM9A